 Chicken Transport and Slaughter

-Workers rush through the sheds, grabbing multiple birds by their legs and slinging them into crates for transport.
+When the birds are only six or seven weeks old, workers rush through the sheds, grabbing multiple birds by their legs and slinging them into crates for transport to slaughter.
 Every year, tens of millions suffer broken wings and legs from the rough handling, and some hemorrhage to death.
-The journey to the slaughterhouse may be hundreds of miles long, but chickens are given no food or water and are shipped through all weather conditions.

-After this nightmarish journey, the bewildered chickens are dumped out of the crates, and workers violently grab them and force their legs into shackles so that they are hanging upside-down, breaking many birds’ legs in the process.
+The birds who survive the nightmarish journey are dumped out of the crates, and workers violently grab them and force their legs into shackles so that they are hanging upside-down, breaking many birds’ legs in the process.

-The terrified animals struggle to escape, often defecating and vomiting on the workers.
+The birds struggle to escape, often defecating and vomiting on the workers.
 An undercover investigator at a Perdue slaughterhouse reported that “the screaming of the birds and the frenzied flapping of their wings was so loud that you had to yell to the worker next to you.”

 Once in the shackles, the upside-down birds are dragged through an electrified water bath meant to paralyze them, not render them unconscious.